lart-bangor/research-assistant/docs/source/api/frontend/lart.js/lart.forms.rst

 lart.forms
 ==========

-Form management utilities for the L'ART Research Client.
+Form management utilities for the L'ART Research Assistant.

-This namespace implements an extensive set of utility and helper functions which facilitate the implementation of forms for the L'ART Research Client.
+This namespace implements an extensive set of utility and helper functions which facilitate the implementation of forms for the L'ART Research Assistant.

 .. **Namespaces**